Skip to contents

 Simulation Configuration:

-• random_seed: Optional random seed for reproducibility
+• random_seed: Optional random seed for reproducibility in case of stochastic simulations or stochastic parameters

 • nsim: Number of simulation instances (default: 1)